doniyor2109/redux-lightweight/README.md

 import { connect } from 'react-redux';
 import { createActions } from 'redux-lightweight';

-import * as counterActions from './counter';
+import * as counter from './counter';

 function Counter({ counter, increment, decrement }) {
     return (